-This configuration we will now make is only for the 5 or 6.x.x (not 4.x.x) openMeetings series.
-This step number 4 must be repeated every 80 days, after updating the certificates, as it is 90 Let's Encrypt's valid days.
+These steps 3 and 4, must be repeated every 80 days, as it is 90 Let's Encrypt's valid days.

 I followed the OM installation path that show the OpenMeetings tutorials that are found on their official wiki site.
-I mean /opt/open620.
+I mean /opt/open700.